stainless-api/stl-api/docs/docs/schemas/schemas-from-types.md

 #### `catchall`

 The `catchall` property takes an arbitrary type as a parameter.
-This type is used to generate a schema to validate any properties not explicitly a part of `T`.
+This type is used to generate a schema to validate the values of properties not explicitly a part of `T`.

-Note that index types are also supported natively, but they serve a slightly different role.
+Note that Typescript index types are also supported natively, but they serve a slightly different role.

 #### `passthrough`, `strict`

 These properties are offered with usual Zod semantics.
-Other object properties are not provided, but properties like `merge`, `partial`, and `required` have Typescript analogs like `Partial` and `Required` that should be used instead.
+Other object schema modifiers are not provided, but modifiers like `merge`, `partial`, and `required` have Typescript analogs like `Partial` and `Required` that should be used instead.

 ### `t.ArraySchema<T, Props>, SetSchema<T, Props>`